Who Shot Phil?: Events following the shooting

 The week after Dan's release, Steve entered his office at e20 to find the furniture turned over and the safe open, and Mel had disappeared.
 Steve soon guessed that Mel had been kidnapped by Dan, and persuaded Phil to help him in his quest to get her back.
 Steve phoned Dan and heard Mel screaming in the background.
 Dan later phoned back and demanded a £200,000 ransom for Mel's release; exactly £100,000 each from both Steve and Phil.
-Soon enough, Dan used the kidnapping to tell Mel what Steve was really like and told him about an affair he had with a woman named Karen.
+Soon enough, Dan used the kidnapping to make Mel realise what Steve was really like and told him about his recent fling with an unseen woman called Karen.
 Phil soon obtained the £100,000 for Mel's release and also took possession of a gun, intent on finishing Dan off for good.
 When he arrived at Dan's flat, Phil got the drop on Dan with the gun and was about to shoot him when a bound and gagged Mel suddenly turned off the lights - and Dan knocked Phil out before he could pull the trigger.
 Dan then turned the gun on Phil, but when he pulled the trigger, Phil discovered Dan had emptied it as Mel had convinced him not to kill him.
 Dan trapped Phil in the apartment and he and Mel then left the flat after Dan got his £100,000.
 Mel was then released and Dan offered her a share of the money, which she took.
 The police were summoned to arrest Dan, but by the time they arrived, Dan was gone.
 Phil managed to free himself and returned to the square.

 Back in Albert Square, Mel lost her temper with Steve and accused him of shooting Phil as well as framing Dan.
 She also informed him that she knew about his affair with Karen, and later set fire to e20 before throwing her wedding ring at Steve and leaving Albert Square in a taxi.
 They eventually got back together just two months later; however, on the day of both their first wedding anniversary and Phil's shooting, Steve was killed in a vehicle explosion after a high-speed car chase with Phil during their final confrontation.